-9.9.5.5 Mainstem Habitat Mapping
+9.9.5.4.
+Mainstem Habitat Mapping

 The mainstem Susitna River from the Oshetna River to the upper extent of tidal influence includes approximately 200 miles of river and many times more than that distance when the lengths of side channels, braided channels, and sloughs, are included.
 An approach that includes the use of aerial imagery and collection of ground-based habitat data is required given the linear extent of this large river, its channel complexity, and its remoteness.
-This combination of methods will allow for maximizing coverage of river habitats in concert with ground subsampling at selected habitat areas.
+This combination of methods will allow for maximizing coverage of river habitats in concert with ground sub-sampling at selected habitat areas.
 Furthermore, this combination allows habitat characterization and mapping methods to be tailored to accommodate different study objectives, different mapping tools available, and different methods, depending on the specific river segment.

-9.9.5.4.1 Upper River Mainstem
+9.9.5.4.1.
+Upper River Mainstem

-The Upper River will be mapped using hierarchically-nested habitat typing adapted to feasible identification levels based on the use of aerial still imagery, LIDAR, and aerial videography.
-A linear network will be created in GIS by drawing lines through the middle of the stream channel as viewed by aerial imagery or LIDAR.
+The Upper River will be mapped using hierarchically-nested habitat typing adapted to feasible identification levels based on the use of aerial still imagery, LiDAR, and aerial videography.
+A linear network will be created in GIS by drawing lines through the middle of the stream channel as viewed by aerial imagery or LiDAR.
 The reference imagery was collected at river flows generally ranging from 10,000 to 12,000 cfs, which will be considered a representative mid-flow to conduct mapping.
 Divided channels will have multiple lines representing that stream section.
-Main-channel and off-channel habitat will be delineated.
-The length of the lines will be based on mesohabitat classification for the main-channel and macrohabitat classification for off-channel habitat.
-Each individual vector line will have a length and a hierarchical-tiered habitat classification organized in 'Levels'.
+Main channel and off-channel habitat will be delineated.
+The length of the lines will be based on mesohabitat classification for the main channel and macrohabitat classification for off-channel habitat.
+Each individual vector line will have a length and a hierarchical-tiered habitat classification organized in "Levels".

-The habitat classification hierarchy will be composed of five levels representing: 1) major hydraulic segment; 2) geomorphic reach; 3) mainstem habitat type; 4) main channel mesohabitat; and 5) edge habitat (Table 9.9-4).
-Level 1 will generally identify the upper, middle, and lower rivers from each other.
+The habitat classification hierarchy will be composed of four levels representing (1) major hydraulic segment; (2) geomorphic reach; (3) mainstem habitat type; and, (4) main channel mesohabitat (Table 9.9-5).
+Level 1 will generally identify the Upper, Middle, and Lower River from each other.
 Level 2 will identify one of six unique reaches established from the channel's geomorphic characteristics (established from the Geomorphology Mapping Study).
-Level 3 will classify the mainstem habitat type of main, off-channel, and tributary habitat using a similar approach to the 1980's historical habitat mapping definitions (ADF&G 1983a).
-All off-channel habitat will be classified to level 3 and all main-channel habitat will be identified to Level 4 mesohabitat type (i.e. riffle, pool, run, etc.).
-The final Level 5, edge habitat, will be a calculated length of shoreline based on habitat linear units and classification from levels 1 through 4.
-Off-channel habitat will also have this calculation conducted based on Level 3 habitat lengths.
-Edge habitat typing is further described below.
+Level 3 will classify the mainstem habitat type of main, off-channel, and tributary habitat using an approach similar to the 1980s historical habitat mapping definitions (ADF&G 1983a).
+All off-channel habitats will be classified to Level 3 and all main channel habitat will be identified to Level 4 mesohabitat type (i.e., riffle, pool, run, etc.).